nmh4598/nmh4598.github.io/content/bio.md

 From May Sep 2022 to Sep 2023, I pursue a work-study program as a Apprentice Data Scientist at Mayenne Departement Council in France.
 I focused on Open Data, Open Source, and Data Governance in the public sector.
 I leveraged open-source technologies like [Docker](https://www.docker.com/) and [Apache Airflow](https://airflow.apache.org/) to create a data pipeline for collecting data in batches from internal and external sources.
 I also built a model to predict the unemployment rate in Mayenne and developed a visually appealing dashboard 📊 to monitor territorial observatory indicators [(here)](https://data.lamayenne.fr/pages/observatoire/#population-emploi-logement-revenus).

-Now, i'm seeking a job as a Junior Data Scientist or Data Analyst in any fields, starting as soon as possible.
-Feel free to send me an email at [nguyenmanhhung04051998@gmail.com](mailto:nguyenmanhhung04051998@gmail.com) if you have an offer for me 🤝.
+I'm actively seeking a Junior Data Scientist or Junior Data Analyst position in any field and am eager to start immediately.
+Please feel free to reach out at.
+Feel free to send me an email at [nguyenmanhhung04051998@gmail.com](mailto:nguyenmanhhung04051998@gmail.com) if you have any opportunities available. 🤝

 <!-- ## [Master 1 cours](https://formations.univ-rennes.fr/annee/master-1-mathematiques-appliquees-statistiques-0):
 - [Inferential statistics](https://formations.univ-rennes.fr/statistique-inferentielle): Hypothesis testing, Loss function,..